Associate Professor of Economics

 After completing his PhD in Economics at New York University, Onur held a number of research fellowships at international institutes, including CIRANO, CIREQ and CIRPÉE, and later worked at the Université de Montréal as an Assistant Professor of Economics.

-Onur’s research has been published in leading journals, including the Journal of the European Economic Association, Journal of Economic Theory and more.
+Onur’s research has been published in leading journals, including the Economic Journal, Games and Economic Behavior, Journal of the European Economic Association, Journal of Economic Theory, and more.
 His current research focuses on identifying and measuring the impact of social interactions on the risky behaviour of adolescents, such as smoking and drug and alcohol use.
+His work in Financial Economics has focused on the provision of microeconomic foundations to policy debates on financial crises and stability, and on studying the role and the design of institutions assuring better functioning and stability of economic systems under risk and uncertainty.

 Onur teaches Managerial Economics and Investments on the MBA programs.